VDBBjorn/bjorn-to-code/src/content/posts/component_tests_part1.md

 title: 'Making Integration Tests Actually Maintainable'
 published: 2025-09-02
 draft: false
-description: 'Stop writing brittle integration tests.
+description: 'Stop writing unreliable integration tests.
 Learn how component tests makes your tests readable, reusable, and actually maintainable.'
 tags: ['dotnet', 'testing', 'integration-tests', 'component-tests']
 ---

 Integration tests should give you confidence to deploy.
 Instead, they're usually a maintenance nightmare.

 At a previous project I worked on, we had hundreds of unit tests testing internal components in isolation.
 But we had zero integration tests.
-The unit tests were brittle - every refactoring randomly broke tests because they were testing implementation details, not behavior.
+The unit tests were unreliable - every refactoring randomly broke tests because they were testing implementation details, not behavior.

 We couldn't deploy with confidence because we weren't testing the system as a whole.